HICO-DET-SG and V-COCO-SG: New Data Splits for Evaluating the Systematic Generalization Performance of Human-Object Interaction Detection Models: Discussion

 First, increasing the diversity of the train data (variety of the object-interaction combination classes) likely improve systematic generalization ability of HOI detection models.
 This possible solution is supported by the differences between HICO-DET-SG and V-COCO-SG and the results in other computer vision tasks~\citep{Lake_2018,bahdanau_2018,vanessa_2021,Madan_2022} (see Subsection~\ref{comparison_dataset}).

 Second, introducing two-stage or other modular structures might improve the systematic generalization performance of HOI detection models.
 This suggestion is supported by the higher performance of the pretrained STIP than of the other models and by the results in other computer vision tasks~\citep{purushwalkam2019task,bahdanau_2018,Bahdanau_2019,vanessa_2021,Madan_2022,Yamada_2022,kamata2023self} (see Subsection~\ref{comparison_models}).
-Two-stage model has also shown its effectiveness for systematic generalization in Scene Graph Generation~\citep{Lu2016visual}, a task closely related to HOI detection (see Section~\ref{section: Related work}), .
+Two-stage model has also shown its effectiveness for systematic generalization in Scene Graph Generation~\citep{Lu2016visual}, a task closely related to HOI detection (see Section~\ref{section: Related work}).
+Two-stage architecture was adopted in the previous work on the systematic generalization in HOI detection~\citep{hou_2022} as well.

 Third, our results also confirmed that pretraining the encoder and decoder improves the systematic generalization performance of HOI detection models (see Subsection~\ref{sectioni: pre-training}).
 In this study, the encoder and decoder were initialized with the weights of DETR~\citep{carion_2020} trained on object detection task using the Microsoft COCO dataset.
 Pretraining on other related tasks such as Scene Graph Generation might also improve the systematic generalization performance of HOI detection models.